 Purchase heart straws from a craft or party store.
 Create this printable on your computer, or visit the website to print out her version.
 Hole punch the edges and stick the straw through them, using tape to keep in place if needed.

 Take the leftover crayons that always end up broken in the craft box and turn them into something new for your child’s class.
 First take the crayons and remove all of the paper wrapping, you can do this by soaking in warm water, and peeling and drying.
 Cut the crayons into smaller pieces and place them into a heart-shaped silicone mold and pop them into the oven.
 Once melted and cooled, you can pop them out and hot glue them to hand-made Valentine’s cards.

 Buy packs of Tic Tacs (packs with two different colors inside) and hand-draw a Tic-Tac-Toe board on a small piece of card stock.
 Wrap the board and Tic Tacs inside a clear bag and tie with ribbon of your choice.

 Buy a pack of cheap Matchbox cars from your local party supply store (most sell them in packs), or find some old ones.
 Make your own or download this printable.
 Use colorful or patterned washi tape to attach the cars to the cards.

 Your toddler will love creating these necklaces to hand out to her class.
 Cover a table with newspaper and let your child go wild with paint and dry noodles.
 Once these noodles dry, have her help string them onto a piece of yarn to make necklaces.
 Download a printable or make your own.
 Attach your necklaces to the cards.

 Purchase rulers and heart stickers from the dollar store or local office supply store.
-These printables read “you rule,” or you can make your own.
+Make your own “you rule” signs.
 Cut slits on either side for the ruler to run through then decorate with sticker hearts.